lainiewright/email-service/README.md

 with `sbt run`.

 ## API
-This service contains one endpoint.
+This service contains one POST endpoint, which sends an email.

 ```
 POST /email HTTP/1.1